-As Griffiths explained, lambing will be early this year to allow for him to concentrate his training fully on making his mark on the 5000m and 10,000m on the Gold Coast, followed by the British track season and then the European Championships marathon.
-Regardless of where he is competing on the world athletics circuit, this Welsh runner knows that whenever he’s home, the miles must be balanced with the demands of the farm.
+As Griffiths explained, lambing will be early this year to allow for him to concentrate his training, but regardless of where he is competing on the world athletics circuit, this Welsh runner knows that whenever he’s home, the miles must be balanced with the demands of the farm.

 “Like everything in life, if you want something you’ll make time for it,” he says, summing up why he and Jones have balanced their physically demanding lifestyles so successfully.